Oral History Transcript — Dr. Kenneth Stevens

 Stevens: Yes.
 Just provide them with whatever they need and theyíll do it.

 Matthies: And get out of the way.

 Stevens: And then later on you can say, ďOh, yes.
-He was my student.Ē Larry Rebeener [?] is one and Shinji Myeta [?].
+He was my student.Ē Larry Rabiner is one and Shinji Maeda.
 And of course his wife, Jacqueline was a post doc here.
-Victor Choo [?], Stephanie Zennif [?] were my students.
+Victor Zue, Stephanie Senneff were my students.
 And Mark Johnson.
 So one can be happy to have such good students.

 Matthies: Thatís quite an accomplishment.
 Well, your students have helped you in the lab with their ideas and their work.
 And one of the major accomplishments of your lab work has been that incredible book, the acoustics-phonetics book.
 Do you want to tell us a little bit of how that came about?
 That is just an amazing book.

 Stevens: Well I guess it came about because I was teaching this course in speech communication.
-And it also came about because, well, I think early on, the influence of Arthur Hause was very strong.
-Him sort of convincing me of the importance of understanding speech production.
+And it also came about because, well, I think early on, the influence of Arthur House was very strong.
+He sort of convinced me of the importance of understanding speech production.
 And then, through Dennis, partly his intellectual influence, but also all this stuff we have on the computers with all the Klatt Tools and so on, it would not have been impossible to do this book without that stuff.

 Matthies: So you were able to really relate circuits, and modeling, and analysis, and perceptual mechanisms all together.

 Stevens: Right.
 And on top of that was the influence of the linguistics.
 And that, you know, this isnít just a machine that generates sound.
 There is something up in the head that starts the whole thing going.